 1. Take a Hiking and Scramble Tour of Great Saint.

-This particular hike will take you upon the tallest of all Meteora rocks, some 400 meters above the town of Kalampaka, through an ancient curved path up on the rock of “Great Saint”, a huge rock complex, of which thousands of years ago it was an integral part of the formidable ancient fortifications of the town below.
+This particular hike will take you up on the tallest of all Meteora rocks, some 400 meters above the town of Kalampaka, through an ancient curved path upon the rock of “Great Saint”, a huge rock complex, of which thousands of years ago it was an integral part of the formidable ancient fortifications of the town below.
 Very few people know the way or the history of that place.
-Once you reach the top you will enjoy unparallel breathtaking views that you will remember forever!
+Once you reach the top you will enjoy unparalleled breathtaking views that you will remember forever!

 2. Drink, eat and… philosophize like a true Greek!

-Certainly most of you must have heard of retsina or ouzo.
+Certainly, most of you must have heard of retsina or ouzo.
 Well, forget all about that.
-Tsipouro is the real deal and if you choose to taste it you will indulge yourself to what is known among the Greeks as the “tsipouro culture”.
-Tsipouro is locally produced, home made in most occasions, prepared out of local varieties of twice distilled grapes.
+Tsipouro is the real deal and if you choose to taste it you will indulge yourself in what is known among the Greeks as the “tsipouro culture”.
+Tsipouro is locally produced, homemade on most occasions, prepared out of local varieties of twice distilled grapes.
 Each time you order a shot they will always serve it with a small side dish of traditional recipes.
 Take your time and drink it slowly, it’s a real dynamite.
 Mix it with ice and some water, and taste the different side dishes of local flavors they will bring you each time.
 Best enjoy tsipouro with a good company of friends at a cost of no more than 2 Euro per shot including the side dish.

 3. Have fun with a rafting adventure here at Meteora